nakakq/AudioPitchEstimatorForUnity/README.md

 - `Assets/Examples/Example1.unity`
   - Estimation with **audio file**.
-  - Includes sample audio with clear rights (my singing of a public domain song).
+  - Includes sample audio (my singing of a public domain song).
 - `Assets/Examples/Example2.unity`
   - Estimation with **real-time audio from microphone**.
   - Note: There is a delay of ~1 second because the audio signal is buffered to the AudioSource before estimation.